-Reading: (a) at a 5 percent level, encouraging to literacy practice decreases by 1.455 point the score to the continuous assessment in English for first-year university students in Economics and Management stream at university Lille 1 (Northern France). (b) At a 10 percent level, an increase of 1 point in the difference between the sec of 1.162 point in the score to the GPA in general accounting for first-year university students in Economics and Management stream at university Lille 1 (Northern France).
+Reading: (a) at a 5 percent level, encouraging to literacy practice decreases by 1.455 point the score to the continuous assessment in English for first-year university students in Economics and Management stream at university Lille 1 (Northern France). (b) At a 10 percent level, an increase of 1 point in the score to the GPA in general accounting for first-year university students in Economics and Management stream at university Lille 1 (Northern France).